xuchen66/sphinx-emdocs/source/serialem-note-control-without-scripting.rst

 **Fig.1 Full Dialog Window - Acquire at Items** (click for full size image)

 .. image:: ../images/acquire-full.JPG
-   :scale: 30 %
+   :scale: 50 %
    :alt: full dialog window
    :align: center

-Yes, it looks quite different from previous versions.
-Here are a few:
+Indeed, it looks quite different from previous versions.
+Here are a few things to mention:

 - Left side of the windows is for Primary actions and bunch of options.
 Right side is for helping tasks to be selected and setup to use.
 - Multiple Shot is new on primary action list compared to before.